 Companies that have issued special dividends include Camping World, which announced a 77-cents-per-share special dividend in November 2020.
-While special dividends are usually a one-time occasion, the strength of the outdoor and recreational vehicle market during COVID-19 has lifted sales sufficiently to make multiple special dividends this year.
+While special dividends are usually a one-time occasion, the strength of the outdoor and recreational vehicle market during COVID-19 lifted sales sufficiently to make multiple special dividends in 2020.

-Australian mining company BHP made headlines in 2018 when it announced it would distribute $5.2 billion to shareholders in the form of a special dividend of $1.02 per share The company also bought back $5.2 billion of shares.
+Australian mining company BHP made headlines in 2018 when it announced it would distribute $5.2 billion USD to shareholders in the form of a special dividend of $1.02 USD per share.
+The company also bought back shares worth $5.2 billion USD.
 The funds for the special dividend and buyback came from the sale of the company’s U.S. shale oil business.

 Special dividends are common among Real Estate Investment Trusts (REITs), which are required to pay out most of their net earnings to shareholders.